-Produce and interpret appropriate visual displays and numerical summaries
+Create, interpret and thoroughly analyse appropriate visual displays and numerical summaries

-Understand and apply appropriate statistical methods and models to provide answers to research questions.
+Deeply understand, formulate and apply appropriate statistical methods and models for various types of data.
 Models include one and two way ANOVA, simple and multiple regression.

-Understand the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis.
+Have a deep knowledge and understanding of the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis.